 Although it is a short distance, you should not overlook the opportunity to take a stroll off Brunswick Street onto Gertrude Street, which is home to a large number of independently owned stores, bars, galleries, and restaurants.

 Carlisle Street, Balaclava / St Kilda

-- Whether it's brunch at Las Chicas, a bite to eat at the intimate Radio Mexico, some fro-yo at Yo-Chi or some drinks and comedy at The Local Taphouse, there's no shortage of cuisines to find on this outing in Melbourne's inner south.
+Whether it's brunch at Las Chicas, dinner at Radio Mexico, fro-yo at Yo-Chi, or drinks and comedy at The Local Taphouse, there's no shortage of food to try on this trip around Melbourne's inner south.

 Acland Street Village, St Kilda